Hebrew Names That Are Not Angels

 Later receptionAngel of nature, strength, or careLater angelic use

-A careful article can say Ariel is a Hebrew name with biblical and symbolic depth, and that later traditions develop angelic meanings around it.
-Writers should not claim that the Hebrew Bible presents a full named angel profile.
+A careful guide can say Ariel is a Hebrew name with biblical and symbolic depth, and that later traditions develop angelic meanings around it.
+Do not claim that the Hebrew Bible presents a full named angel profile.

 That is the wider lesson too.
 A meaningful symbolic name is not less interesting because it needs layers.